Dear Care and Feeding: My Whole Household Changes When My Stepdaughter Is With Us

 Dear Care and Feeding,

-I said all the right things (I hope) over facetime when I got the news, and have been cooing over ultrasounds & sympathizing about terrible maternity pants ever since.
+I said all the right things (I hope) over FaceTime when I got the news, and have been cooing over ultrasounds and sympathizing about terrible maternity pants ever since.
 The thing is, I feel jealous and insecure.
-I’m worried about the ways the baby will change our relationship, that she won’t have time for me anymore, that the dual pressures of new parenthood and distance will cut me out of her life, especially because for various reasons, she’s likely to be doing most of the heavy lifting without her partner.
+I’m worried about the ways the baby will change our relationship, that she won’t have time for me anymore, that the dual pressures of new parenthood and distance will cut me out of her life, especially because, for various reasons, she’s likely to be doing most of the heavy lifting without her partner.

 How can I show up for her as an expectant and then new parent when I live far away?
 And how can I let go of this feeling?
 Google is just giving me books for elementary kids about becoming a big sister, but what if I feel the same way as those 7-year olds at 27?